THIS WEBPAGE IS ALSO AVAILABLE

-It was more likely written by St. Niketas, bishop of Remesiana at about the same time period.
+It was more likely written by St. Niketas, bishop of Remesiana in about the same time period.
 It is still part of the Liturgy of the Hours, the public prayers of the Church that are recited daily by the clergy and other religious, along with many of the laity as well.

 Te Deum has been set to music by such illustrious composers as Mozart, Haydn, Verdi, Dvorak, Britten and Penderecki.
 Its name comes from its opening words in Latin, “Te Deum Laudamus” (“O God we praise you”).

-As you read the text of this hymn printed below (which can also be recited as a prayer, of course), you can get a sense of its grandeur!
+As you read the English translation of the text of this hymn printed below (which can also be recited as a prayer, of course), you can get a sense of its grandeur!
 It gives us a glimpse of heaven, with saints and angels praising God, before focusing on Christ in lines suggestive of the Apostle's Creed.
 It also includes some verses from the Psalms (the lines in brackets below).